 Remember to make yourself as visible as possible to automobile drivers.
 Stay out of blind spots and never assume the other driver sees you.
 In fact, assume they can’t see you.

-California Motorcycle Training
+Florida Motorcycle Training

 Shiny Side Up • Expert Motorcycle Training instructors have the expertise and experience to teach the skills you need to reduce the possibility you will be the victim of a serious crash.
 Please contact us at 858 412 RIDE (7433)